Top deployment tips to run conversational automation projects for contact centers and customer support teams with AI chatbots

-Conversational AI Chatbots in Healthcare: Top Implementation Tips
+Conversational AI in Healthcare: Top Implementation Tips

+While chatbots have been around for a few years now, the concept of healthcare chatbots is relatively new.
+There is much debate about what the capabilities of healthcare chatbots should be.
+Some believe that they could replace physicians in specific cases, while others think that this concept is ludicrous.
 The bottom line is that conversational AI and chatbots are often the first point of contact for patients with customer service issues, basic questions, health concerns, or inquiries for further support or communication.
-As with other industries such as travel, retail, or banking that are using some sort of conversational automation, a healthcare chatbot would be used to simplify and improve a customer’s experience, but also support healthcare workers by automating repetitive tasks and interactions with internal systems.
+As with other industries such as travel, retail, or banking that use some sort of conversational automation, a healthcare conversational AI agent would simplify and improve a customer’s experience but also support healthcare workers by automating repetitive tasks and interactions with internal systems.

-The Role of Chatbots in Healthcare
+The Role of Conversational AI in Healthcare

-How to Choose the Right Healthcare Chatbot
+How to Choose the Right Healthcare Conversational AI

 Choosing what application is best for your business or how best to implement it can seem like a daunting task.
 Below are some considerations to keep in mind when choosing the right healthcare chatbot solution for your business.

 The design of the virtual AI assistant you choose must be simple overall.
 You don’t want users or patients to feel intimidated by the agent.
 For example, a simple solution that resembles basic SMS messaging produces few barriers for novice users.
 Consider a provider that lets you design your conversational AI agent to fit your own process instead of only offering "out of the box" solutions that cannot be changed or require significant effort to update.

 Another way to keep it simple is to introduce virtual AI assistants (and their presumptive tasks) in phases.
 Don’t roll out all of the features at once; this could be overwhelming to patients and employees alike.
 If it seems too complicated at first glance, more people are likely to exit the chat altogether and choose to speak to an agent.